Supported Formats

 Filepath parameter

-The --filepath parameter specifies where the file will be stored in the repository structure.
+The --filepath parameter is required and specifies where the file will be stored in the repository.
 This path becomes the unique identifier for the package and determines its download URL.
+If omitted, the upload will fail.

 Upload via Cloudsmith web app